Perfect Particle Transmission through Duality Defects

-where $x_0$, $\sigma$ and $k$ set the packet’s center, width and mean momentum.
+where $j_0$, $\sigma$ and $k$ set the packet’s center, width and mean momentum.
 The initial state is constructed by applying this operator to the nontrivial ground state of $H$:

 The system evolves according to the original Hamiltonian in Eq.~\eqref{eq:Hamiltonian}, which drives the packet toward the interface.
-When the right chain is tuned to $g_R > g_c = 1$, it resides in the $Z$-ordered (ferromagnetic) phase, while the left chain with $g_L = 4$ is deep in the field-polarized (disordered) phase.
+When the right chain is tuned to $g_{\text{R}} > g_{\text{c}} = 1$, it resides in the $Z$-ordered (ferromagnetic) phase, while the left chain with $g_{\text{L}} = 4$ is deep in the field-polarized (disordered) phase.
 Consequently, the interface connects two distinct gapped phases.
-Naively, one would expect a propagating spin-flip excitation from the left to be reflected, as a single-spin flip excitation represents a high-energy excitation in the symmetry-breaking phase of $H_R$.
+Naively, one would expect a propagating spin-flip excitation from the left to be reflected, as a single-spin-flip excitation represents a high-energy excitation in the symmetry-breaking phase of $H_{\text{R}}$.

-This is indeed the case for $g_R=2$ as shown in Fig.~\ref{fig_TFIsing} $(a)$.
-The wave packet, illustrated with pink, perfectly reflects at the interface and bounces back to the left edge.
-On the other hand, the outcome is different when $g_R=g_L$ as shown in Fig.~\ref{fig_TFIsing}$(b)$: The wave packet passes through the impurity with perfect transmittance.
-The scattered state, however, is no longer a spin-flip but a domain wall.
-It is a low-energy excitation in the symmetry-breaking phase, but differs from the original spin-flip wave packet before scattering.
-As we will see, this domain-wall excitation can be understood as the spin-flip excitation dressed with a topological string $\Pi_{i=1}^{x(t)} X^R_i$ with $x(t)$ being the center of the wave packet at time $t$.
-This behavior is exactly that described in Fig.~\ref{fig:illustration}, raising the question: What is special about this point $g_L=g_R$?
+This is indeed the case for $g_{\text{R}}$\,=\,2 as shown in Fig.~\ref{fig_TFIsing}(a).
+The wavepacket, illustrated with pink, perfectly reflects at the interface and bounces back to the left edge.
+On the other hand, the outcome is different when $g_{\text{R}}$\,=\,$g_{\text{L}}$\,=\,4 as shown in Fig.~\ref{fig_TFIsing}(b): The wavepacket passes through the impurity with perfect transmittance.
+This behavior occurs only when $g_{\text{L}}$\,=\,$g_{\text{R}}$, as shown in Fig.~\ref{fig_TFIsing}(c).
+For $g_{\text{L}}=4$, the scattering is purely reflective for $g_{\text{R}}<2$ and $g_{\text{R}}>6$.
+Indeed, the single-particle dispersion relation is $\epsilon_k = 2\sqrt{1+g^2-2\cos(k)}$, so that there is no overlap of energy spectrum when $|g_{\text{L}}-g_{\text{R}}|>2$.

+In the perfectly transmitting case $g_{\text{L}}=g_{\text{R}}$, the state changes character after scattering.
+It is no longer a spin-flip excitation but a domain wall: it flips the spins as it moves along in the symmetry-breaking phase, as apparent from Fig.~\ref{fig_TFIsing}(b).
+Such a domain wall is indeed a low-energy state in this phase.
+As we will see, this domain-wall excitation can be understood as the spin-flip excitation dressed with a topological string $\Pi_{i=1}^{x(t)} X^R_i$ with $x(t)$ being the center of the wavepacket at time $t$.
+This behavior is exactly that described in Fig.~\ref{fig:illustration}, raising the question: What is special about this point $g_{\text{L}}=g_{\text{R}}$?

-\paragraph{Perfect transmission and Topological defects.}
+\section{Perfect transmission and topological defects.}